Last Updated: January 2023

 As with any of these app suggestions, the very best one is the one you’re actually going to use.
 Choose carefully, and don’t be afraid to experiment!
 Go with your gut, and choosing based on aesthetics or the company’s values or the tiny adorable rainbow-coloured animals that appear when you complete tasks is both allowed and encouraged.
 Most of the best project management software systems are absolutely free, so there’s no harm in signing up and doing mini beta tests to see which you find most intuitive or supportive to you.

 If you start out with a simpler system, you might eventually need to “upgrade” your software to something more robust.
 That’s okay too!
-When I started my business, I used a simple to-do list tracker called Todoist, then eventually upgraded to Asana (still free!) which allows me to map out various projects and see them in a calendar view.
+When I started my business, I used a simple to-do list tracker called Todoist, then eventually upgraded to Asana and then Notion.

 I’ve had clients who were using a cobbled-together Excel spreadsheet (that they hated opening) to keep track of payments.
 I know of one woman who painstakingly creates her invoices by hand in Photoshop at the end of each month.
 And don’t get me started on the number of entrepreneurs I know who have trouble getting paid or run into technical issues with e-Transfers and accounting on a weekly basis.